Code Lists

 - About ONIX for Books codelists

-- Codelists for Release 2.1 and Release 3.0 NEW covers Codelists Issue 21
+- Codelists for Release 2.1 and Release 3.0 NEW Issue 52

 About ONIX for Books codelists

 Codelists – sometimes called controlled vocabularies – are a vital part of ONIX.
 They form part of the shared semantics of an ONIX message.
 The codelists contain a list of language-independent (often numerical) code values that are used in ONIX messages, plus for each code there is a short label and sometimes a longer note to define the meaning of the code.
 In principle, labels and notes may be in any language: although the meaning of almost all codes is originally defined in English, translation of labels and/or notes into another language does not alter the meaning of the code itself.
-Thus the meaning of an ONIX message using a particular code value is understandable, whatever the language used by sender and recipient of the data.
+Code BB in list 150 means ‘Hardback book’, but equally it means ‘精装’ (jīngzhuāng shū) and ‚Gebundene ausgabe‘.
+Thus the meaning of an ONIX message using a particular code value is understandable and unambiguous, whatever the languages used by sender and recipient of the data.

 To maintain backwards compatibility in respect of code values as well as message formats, code values, once published, are never deleted or substantively redefined.
 They may, however, be marked as ‘deprecated’, and replaced by new values; and their definitions may sometimes be revised to clarify the intended meaning or usage.

-Code values are not now included as an integral part of the format specifications.
+Code values are not included as an integral part of the format specifications.
 Instead, each specification of a coded data element includes a hyperlink to the relevant code list, and a set of HTML files carrying the latest issue of the code lists is part of the specification package.
 In the linked HTML files, lists and individual codes which are new are highlighted in red, and codes where either description or notes have been revised or clarified in the latest issue (this includes occasional codes whose status has been changed from active to ‘deprecated’) are highlighted in blue.

-Codelists Issue 20 for Release 2.1 and 3.0
+Codelists Issue 36 for Release 2.1

-- ONIX Codelists Issue 21 Changes for Release 2.1 and 3.0 (PDF)
+- ONIX Codelists Issue 52 for Release 3.0 (PDF)

-- ONIX Codelists Issue 21 for Release 2.1 and 3.0 (PDF)
+- ONIX Codelists Issue 52 for Release 3.0 (HTML)

-- ONIX Codelists Issue 21 for Release 2.1 and 3.0 (HTML)
+- ONIX Codelists Issue 52 Changes for Release 3.0 (PDF)

 You can also download documents that detail changes made in previous updates.
 These often provide an explanation of why new codes were issued: